 More control.
 You can use a trust to set rules or conditions about when and how your beneficiaries will receive their inheritance.
 For instance, if you prefer that your son complete a professional degree or pursue a career rather than buy sports cars, you could establish a trust that sets a specific age or milestone, such as graduating from law school or turning 30, before the money is made available.
 Trusts also can help you reach charitable goals or improve tax efficiency.

 A measure of protection.
 Trusts can help ensure that your children, grandchildren or other loved ones receive their inheritance if you divorce or remarry.
-They can also help shield assets if you or your heirs are in professions that come with a high risk of litigation.
+They also can help shield assets if you or your heirs are in professions that come with a high risk of litigation.

 Investment guidance.
 A trust allows you to designate a professional money manager, so if loved ones are not able to or can no longer handle investments, family property or a business, they may be protected from costly mistakes.
 The same goes for heirs who are too young to invest and manage an inheritance.

 Trusts are just part of a larger plan you can put in place — and adjust over time — to establish your legacy.
 Read “How Do You Want to Be Remembered” to learn more about the steps you can take now to help protect the financial future of those you love.

 All our advisors are committed to putting your needs and priorities first.
 Find some who match your personal preferences too.

 Then we can provide you with relevant answers.Get started